mehulagg/gitlab/doc/user/project/highlighting.md

     maximum_text_highlight_size_kilobytes: 512
 ```

 The file size is measured in kilobytes, and is set to a default of `512 kb`.
+Any file _over_ the file size listed here will be rendered in plain text.